 Together with residents, community leaders, nonprofit organizations and other health care institutions, our goal is to be a catalyst for community health and vitality by dismantling barriers to health, and by promoting health equity both within and outside of Rush.

-Rush is already recognized as a national leader in this work — in 2017, the American Hospital Association honored Rush with its “Equity of Care” award in recognition of our efforts to reduce health care disparities and advance diversity and inclusion — but there is much more to do.
+Rush is already recognized as a national leader in this work — in 2018, the American Hospital Association honored Rush as an honoree for its “Equity of Care” award for the third time in recognition of our efforts to reduce health care disparities and advance diversity and inclusion — but there is much more to do.

 Life expectancy varies by neighborhood, as in the 16-year gap between the Loop and West Garfield Park illustrated below.